Zilliqa/xbridge/docs/zilbridge.md

 it is a map that does not emit events and we thus can't work out what is in it.

+If we have the ability to register extensions directly over the bridge, then all the faff with `CCMExtendProxy` is unnecessary and we can directly register `LockProxyTokenManager` as an extension.

+If we do have to use `CCMExtendProxy`, it might be wise to remove the bridge functions for release, to exclude any bugs in them from our security perimeter.

+We'll have to discuss this when we come to migrate ZilBridge.

 ## LockProxyTokenManager

 There is a `LockProxyTokenManager` which is registered as an extension and interacts with the lock proxy to bridge tokens.

 zilBridge itself doesn't know which tokens are mint/burn and which are lock/release - the lockproxy simply transfers tokens to and from